 On the other hand, you may benefit from the financial support from the British Government during your study.
 In this regard, you can view and apply through the British Government website.

-Now that you know the study cost you might wonder what is the cost of living in Britain?
+Now that you know the study cost you might wonder what is the cost of living in the UK?

-Let’s take a look at the cost of living in Britain and how it affects your budget.
+Let’s take a look at the living expenses a student should expect to pay in the UK and how it affects your budget.

-- The cost of living in Britain varies depending on the area of residence.
-For instance: If you decide to live in London you will pay far more than your living costs in any other area in Britain.
+- The student living cost in the UK varies depending on the area of residence.
+For instance: If you decide to live in London you will pay far more than your living cost in any other area in the UK.

-- The cost of living in the north is much lower than in southern Britain
+- The student living expenses in the north are much lower than in southern part of the UK.

-- In Britain, the cost of renting a one-bedroom apartment in the city center is around £650 per month, while outside the city it costs £550 per month.
+- In the UK, the cost of renting a one-bedroom apartment in the city center is around £650 per month, while outside the city it costs £550 per month.
 Whereas, sharing the apartment with others reduces the amount of the paid cost.

-- Transportation cost: In Britain, people prefer to have a monthly transportation subscription as it is more convenient and less expensive.
+- Transportation cost: In the UK, people prefer to have a monthly transportation subscription as it is more convenient and less expensive.
 The monthly subscription cost is estimated at £55.
 However, students can get a fair discount, which will be discussed further in detail.

-Find more interesting information on how to prepare for life as a student in Britain.
+To find more interesting information, read our guide on how to prepare for life as a student in Britain.

 To go further check these related topics: